SAP-samples/teched2025-AD167/SBPA and S:4 HANA exercises/ex3/README.md

 ## Summary

 You've now tested the end to end process and also checked the status update in the SAP S/4HANA.
-This marks the completion of hands-on for today's session.
+You can continue with the [SBPA and SuccessFactors exercises](https://github.com/SAP-samples/teched2025-AD167/tree/main/SBPA%20and%20SFSF%20exercises)